Are you looking for a contractor?

 Flux-cored arc welding (FCAW), also known as dual-shield welding, is a type of welding method that:

-uses a flux-cored wire and;
+uses a flux-cored wire,

-an electric arc;
+an electric arc,

 can be used in windy conditions (self-shielded).